 Address Inflammation

 The first thing you need to do is address any inflammation in the area.
-You may try at-home remedies like RICE or taking non-steroidal anti-inflammatory medications to help reduce swelling in the area.
+You may try at-home remedies like RICE or take non-steroidal anti-inflammatory medications to help reduce swelling in the area.
 It can take two or three days after the initial injury for swelling and inflammation to start going down.

 Avoid Atrophy